-Your eligibility for coverage will end if you or your employer use this coverage fraudulently or intentionally misrepresent or conceal material facts on your enrollment form or in any claim for benefits.
+Your eligibility for coverage will end if you or the Trust Fund use this coverage fraudulently or intentionally misrepresent or conceal material facts in any claim for benefits.

-If we determine that you or your employer has committed fraud or made an intentional misrepresentation or concealment of material facts, we will provide you written notice 30 days prior to termination of your coverage.
+If we determine that you or the Trust Fund has committed fraud or made an intentional misrepresentation or concealment of material facts, we will provide you written notice 30 days prior to termination of your coverage.
 During that time, you have a right to appeal our determination of fraud or intentional misrepresentation.
 For more details on your appeal rights, see Chapter 8: Dispute Resolution.